Studio Ninja

 Verdict

 HoneyBook has the more feature-rich scheduler with video conferencing integration and round-robin distribution.
-But Studio Ninja now includes appointment booking on all plans -- including the $16/month Starter -- while HoneyBook gates scheduling behind Essentials ($49/month annual).
+But Studio Ninja includes online booking on Pro ($27/month) while HoneyBook gates scheduling behind Essentials ($49/month annual).
 For basic photographer scheduling, Studio Ninja covers the core use case at a lower price.

 AI and mobile experience